Preparing Educators for Servant Leadership

 It takes a lot of knowledge and experience to give every student a place to succeed.
 An advanced degree from Belhaven University prepares and positions you to develop curriculum and incorporate best practices for improved teaching and learning.

-Belhaven’s graduate education programs are recognized by the Mississippi Department of Education to allow you to achieve the next level of teacher or administrator certification or add an endorsement to your current license.
+Belhaven’s online and graduate education programs are recognized by the Mississippi Department of Education to allow you to achieve the next level of teacher or administrator certification or add an endorsement to your current license.

 We continue to learn about learners’ cognition, their development, and understand how learners learn.
 Let's keep the momentum advancing in order to realize improved schools and schooling, and a greater impact on student learning.